OriolBenitez/Cas_Kaggle/README.md

 The information that has been substracted from this 700 demos every 20 seconds are 97 attributes; 3 are categorical strings, 94 are numerical data.

+### Objectives:

+The main objective is to train some supervised models in order to predict the team(Terrorist or Counter-Terrorist) who is going to win the round.

+### Exploring the Data